 If you log in to any services through the proxy, you will be identified, defeating the point of using the proxy server in the first place.

 Switching search engines is easy: simply go to duckduckgo.com or startpage.com instead of going to google.com.
 Then bookmark that page.
 Or better yet, make it your homepage.

 Another thing you can do is change your default search engine in your browser to Duckduckgo.
 Startpage is not available as a default option in web browsers.

 I’m going to show you how to achieve this in Mozilla Firefox.
-I chose Firefox because it’s open-source and comes with many privacy-preserving options built-in.
+I chose Firefox because it’s open-source and has many built-in privacy-preserving options.
 And, of course, if you’re using Google Chrome as your web browser, I recommend switching to Firefox.